evilmartians/liquor/doc/language-spec.md

 If a tag <code><em>t</em></code> does not include any embedded blocks, it ends after a first matching closing tag delimiter.
 Otherwise, the tag ends after a first matching construct of the form <code>{% end <em>t</em> %}</code>.

 Unlike functions, tags can receive multiple named parameters with the same name.
-Tag named parameters are a syntactic tool and should be thoroughly verified by the tag implementation.
+Named parameters of tags are a syntactic tool and should be thoroughly verified by the implementation.
 Specifying incorrect names or order of named parameters may result in a compile-time error ([syntax error](#syntax-error)).

 All of the following are examples of syntactically valid tags: